Daniel H. Lowenstein (physician): Other accomplishments

 In April 2013, Lowenstein was selected by the students at UCSF to give “The Last Lecture”, where he was asked to respond to the prompt: “If you had but one lecture to give, what would you say?”
-Lowenstein's hour-long talk to more than 700 members of the campus community, and described by observers as “alternately inspiring, hilarious, and profoundly moving”, was organized into four threads: adventure, passion, justice, and joy and sorrow.
+Lowenstein's hour-long talk to over 700 members of the campus community was organized into four threads: adventure, passion, justice, and joy & sorrow.
+It was described by observers as “alternately inspiring, hilarious, and profoundly moving”.